fallais/tweg/README.md

 Forth letter is `a`, its position in the alphabet is `1`.
 So its binary reprsentation is `000001`.
 Fifth letter is `g`, its position in the alphabet is `7`.
 So its binary reprsentation is `000111`.
 Sixth letter is `a`, its position in the alphabet is `1`.
 So its binary reprsentation is `000001`.
-A space is added, its position in the alphabet is `0`.
+A space is added (I do not know why..), its position in the alphabet is `0`.
 So its binary reprsentation is `000000`.
 Binary of hidden message is `000001001100010000000001000111000001000000`.

 Then, it needs to ensure that the binary is divisible by the alphabet bitlength, which is `6`.
 To do so, it adds as many `0` as needed at the end.